dipta-roy/SecureVault/README.md

 The resulting `dist/` folder contains a self-contained executable (no Python install needed on the target machine).
 Test it thoroughly, as PyInstaller bundles can sometimes trigger antivirus false positives.

+## Usage

+1. **First Launch**: Set a strong master password (at least 12 characters, including uppercase, lowercase, numbers, and symbols).
+2. **Add Entries**: Use the GUI to add sites, usernames, and passwords.
+Generated passwords are copied to clipboard securely.
+3. **Import Passwords**: Go to the Import tab, select your browser or CSV file, and grant consent.
+4. **Lock/Unlock**: Use the lock button or timeout to secure the vault.
+Biometrics (Windows Hello) can be enabled for quick access.
+5. **Export/Backup**: Export encrypted backups or unencrypted CSV (with warning).

+The vault file is created at `~/.securevault/vault.enc` by default (cross-platform user directory).

+## Security

+- **Encryption**: AES-256-GCM for authenticated encryption.
+- **Key Derivation**: Argon2id (with PBKDF2 fallback) for password-to-key conversion.
+- **No Network**: Fully local; no telemetry or external calls.
+- **Best Practices**: Constant-time comparisons, memory zeroing for secrets, and consent for sensitive operations.

+For a detailed security review, see the [Security Audit](SECURITY.md) (if available).

+## How Encryption and Decryption Work

+This section explains the core security process in easy-to-understand terms.
+SecureVault keeps your passwords safe by turning them into unreadable "scrambled" data (encryption) and unscrambling them only when you unlock it (decryption).
+Everything relies on your master password—it's the only "key" to your vault.

+### 1. **Generating the Encryption Key**

+   - **What It Is**: The encryption key is a special 256-bit (32-byte) code used to scramble/unscramble your data.
+It's not stored anywhere—it's created fresh every time you unlock the vault.
+   - **How It's Made** (Step-by-Step):
+     1. You enter your **master password** (e.g., "MyStrongPass123!").
+     2. The app reads a **salt** from the vault file.
+The salt is like a unique "spice" that makes your key one-of-a-kind.
+     3. The app mixes your master password with the salt using a slow, secure math process called **Argon2id** (the main method) or **PBKDF2** (backup if Argon2 isn't available).
+        - **Why Slow?** Argon2id takes time and computer memory on purpose (e.g., 64 MiB of RAM, 3-4 iterations).
+This makes it super hard for hackers to guess your password with fast computers or GPUs—it could take years!
+     4. The result?
+A strong 256-bit key ready for encryption.
+   - **Simple Analogy**: Think of your master password as flour and the salt as sugar.
+Argon2id is like baking a cake: It combines them slowly to make something new and unique.
+The same ingredients always make the same cake, but it's hard to reverse-engineer the recipe quickly.
+   - **Where the Salt Comes From**: See the "Vault Storage" section below.

+   **Pro Tip**: Use a long, random master password.
+The app checks for strength and suggests improvements.

+### 2. **How the Vault Stores Data (Including Keys and Salt)**

+   - **The Vault File (`vault.enc`)**: This is your locked "digital safe" stored in `~/.securevault/vault.enc`.
+It's a binary file (not readable text) containing:
+     - **Your Passwords**: Stored as JSON (a simple list like `{"site": "google.com", "username": "user", "password": "secret"}`), but **encrypted** (scrambled).
+     - **Salt**: A random 16-byte value generated once when you create the vault.
+It's stored **unencrypted** at the start of the file (safe because salt isn't secret—it's just random flavor for key-making).
+     - **Nonce**: A 12-byte random number for each encryption (also unencrypted; ensures no two encryptions are identical).
+     - **Authentication Tag**: A 16-byte "checksum" to detect tampering (unencrypted).
+     - **File Structure** (Simplified):
+       ```
+       [Magic Bytes (4 bytes: "SVLT" ID)] + [Version (4 bytes: e.g., 1)] + [Salt Size (4 bytes)] + [Salt (16 bytes)] + [Nonce Size (4 bytes)] + [Nonce (12 bytes)] + [Tag Size (4 bytes)] + [Tag (16 bytes)] + [Encrypted Data (variable: your JSON passwords)]
+       ```
+     - Only the **encrypted data** part is protected; the rest is metadata to help unlock it.
+   - **No Keys Stored**: The encryption key isn't saved—it's recreated from your master password + salt every time.
+Biometrics (e.g., fingerprint) just help enter the password securely via Windows.
+   - **Simple Analogy**: The vault is like a locked diary.
+The salt is the diary's cover label (visible but harmless).
+Your passwords are the pages inside, scrambled with invisible ink that only your master password reveals.
+   - **Safety**: Even if someone steals `vault.enc`, they need your master password to unscramble it.
+The salt prevents "dictionary attacks" where hackers pre-guess common passwords.

+### 3. **How Decryption Works**

+   - **What It Is**: Decryption is the reverse of encryption—turning scrambled data back into readable passwords.
+   - **Step-by-Step Process**:
+     1. You enter your **master password** (or use biometrics).
+     2. The app opens `vault.enc` and reads the **unencrypted parts**: Salt, nonce, tag, and file ID/version (quick checks to ensure it's a valid vault).
+     3. Using the salt + master password, it generates the **encryption key** (same as above).
+     4. The app uses the key + nonce to **unscramble the encrypted data** with **AES-256-GCM**:
+        - AES-256 is the "scrambler" algorithm (super strong, like a bank vault lock).
+        - GCM mode adds a check: It verifies the authentication tag.
+If it doesn't match (wrong password or tampered file), it fails safely—no access granted.
+     5. Success?
+The app gets plain JSON data, loads it into memory for the GUI, and shows your passwords.
+     6. When done (lock or close), it clears the key and data from memory to prevent leaks.
+   - **What If Wrong Password?** The tag check fails, and decryption "breaks" harmlessly—you get an error like "Invalid password."
+   - **Simple Analogy**: Encryption is like writing in invisible ink; decryption is shining a UV light (your key) to reveal the words.
+The tag is like a seal—if broken, you know something's wrong.
+   - **Re-Encryption on Save**: Any changes (new passwords) update the JSON, re-encrypt it with a fresh nonce, and save back to `vault.enc`.

+This process ensures your data is always protected, even if your device is stolen.
+For technical details, see `app/crypto.py` and `app/storage.py`.

 ## False Positive Antivirus Warnings

 Some antivirus software may flag SecureVault (especially the built executable or during browser imports) as malware.
 This is a **false positive** for the following reasons: